-Here’s the most likely reason why men spend more than women on bachelor parties vs. bachelorettes.
+Here’s the most likely reason why the average cost of a bachelor party is higher.
 Turns out that guys invite fewer people to a bachelor party, meaning there are fewer people to split the total cost with.
 According to the WeddingWire study, the average number of bachelor party attendees is eight, while the average bachelorette party has 10.
 So while having more bachelor party attendees might complicate planning in some ways, you might spend less as a result.

 Bachelor party attendees are more likely to fly to their location.

 You’ve seen them all over Instagram—groups of groomsmen heading to locales like Iceland, the Caribbean, and more for a unique destination bachelor party experience.
 According to the WeddingWire study, men are five percent more likely to fly to their bachelor party destination, while women are more likely to drive.
 We all know that airline travel can be super-pricey, so it makes sense that guys would spend more if they’re planning trips to faraway destinations.
 In fact, 60 percent of bachelor party attendees who flew to the event spent more than $1,000 on the trip!

 It may come as no surprise that Vegas is still super-popular location for guys to visit (maybe inspired by a few too many viewings of The Hangover?).
 In fact, men are twice as likely as women to hit Sin City for a bachelor party.
 And despite all the affordable all-you-can-eat buffets, it’s easy to drop a ton of cash on gambling, club hopping, shows, and more.
 However, you might be interested to learn that Vegas was not the most popular bachelor party destination, according to our study.
 The top prize went to another partying hotspot—Miami.

 They’re celebrating with slightly more expensive activities.